loginom/admin-guide-l10n/data-en/server/config.md

 Parameters of the logging files are set in the attributes of the `Logging/File` element:

 * **LogFileName** - the log file name.
 By default `app.log`.
-* **LogFileRewrite** - if the attribute has been set, the log file will be rewritten while Loginom Server launching.
+* **LogFileRewrite** - if the attribute has been set, the log file will be rewritten while Loginom Server starting.
 Disabled by default.
 * **LogFileMaxSize** - the maximum size of the log file in bytes.
 By default 10485760 (10 Mb).
 * **LogFileMaxIndex** - the maximum number of the log files.
 By default 10.